Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Properties of the orbit-averaged equations

-In the limit of point masses, the GeMT-model predicts that $\dot{e}$ is positive for $q<1$ and negative for $q>1$, independent of $e$.
-However, when extended bodies are considered, the GeMT-model predicts a broader parameter space for eccentricity pumping.
+The GeMT model predicts an eccentricity-evolution parameter space that closely resembles that of the semimajor axis (Figs.~\ref{fig:colormap_eccentricity_ecc} and \ref{fig:colormap_semimajor_axis_ecc}).
+In the limit of point masses, $\dot{e}$ is positive for $q<1$ and negative for $q>1$, independent of $e$.
+When extended bodies are considered, the parameter space for eccentricity pumping broadens.
 Specifically, the transitional mass ratio, $q_{\rm trans,e}$, shifts to higher values, a trend more prominent for lower eccentricities.
 In contrast, the $\delta$-function model shows that $q_{\rm trans,e}$ remains largely independent of $e$, with the eccentricity-pumping regime confined to $q \leq 0.74$.
-Additionally, the color gradient suggests a weaker evolution of the eccentricity compared to the GeMT-model for any $e \gtrsim 0.5$.
+Additionally, the color gradient suggests a weaker evolution of the eccentricity compared to the GeMT-model across all mass ratios and eccentricities.
+Finally, for $\beta = 1$ and $f_{\rm don}=0.0$ the GeMT and the emt models are equivalent.

-\section{Applications - Conservative Mass Transfer}
+\section{Applications: conservative mass transfer}

 In this section, we examine the orbital evolution of isolated binary systems undergoing conservative RLOF ($\beta = 1$).
-Using the GeMT code, we numerically integrate Eqs.~\eqref{eq:orbit_averaged_semimajor_axis} to \eqref{eq:orbit_averaged_argument_of_periapsis}.
-For simplicity, we treat the stars as rigid spheres and assume that both the donor's radius $R_{\rm d}$ and the accretor's radius (or the outer edge of the accreting disc) $r_{\rm acc}$ remain constant throughout the integration.
+Using the GeMT code, we numerically integrate Eqs.~\eqref{eq:orbit_averaged_semimajor_axis} and \eqref{eq:orbit_averaged_eccentricity}.
+Here, we neglect additional physical processes such as tides or stellar evolution to isolate the effects of MT via RLOF.
+For simplicity, we treat the stars as rigid spheres and assume that both the donor's radius $R_{\rm don}$ and the accretor's radius (or the outer edge of the accreting disc) $r_{\rm acc}$ remain constant throughout the integration.

-Here, we neglect additional physical processes such as tides or stellar evolution to isolate the effects of mass transfer via RLOF.
-We note that \cite{hamers2019analytic} compared their model to the $\delta$-function model in the limit of point masses (i.e., $\vec{r}_{\rm d} = \vec{r}_{\rm a} =0$).
-Under the assumption of conservative MT and point masses, our model is equivalent to the emt-model.
-Therefore, in the following subsections, we focus on the orbital evolution of systems considering extended bodies.
-For a direct comparison with previous models, we set $\vec{r}_{\rm a}= - r_{\rm acc} \hat{\vec{r}}$ for the GeMT-model.